Get PolitiFact in your inbox.

 There’s no proof that Hurricane Helene was formed through weather modification.
 Bart Geerts, professor at the University of Wyoming Department of Atmospheric Science, told PolitiFact that’s "false."

 "NOAA confirms that there are no weather modification activities that could have resulted in Hurricane Helene.
-Hurricanes form on their own given the right conditions and that was the case with Helene," Monica Allen, the National Oceanic and Atmospheric Administration’s public affairs director, told PolitiFact.
+Hurricanes form on their own given the right conditions and that was the case with Helene," Monica Allen, director of public affairs for the National Oceanic and Atmospheric Administration Research division, told PolitiFact.

 Allen cited Project Stormfury, a NOAA project in the 1960s that "involved seeding existing hurricanes."
 Attempted on four hurricanes, the project studied how seeding clouds with silver iodide could lead to a decrease in the hurricane’s strongest winds.